stevecassidy/python-web-programming/docs/python/pysqlite.md

 ### Adding Parameters to Queries

-Quote often you will want to use the value of a Python variable as part of an SQL query.
+Quite often you will want to use the value of a Python variable as part of an SQL query.
 For example if we have the last name of a person in a variable and we want to find their age, the temptation is to construct an SQL query using the standard Python string functions: